amazon-ion/ion-docs/_books/ion-1-1/src/modules/encoding_module.md

 When the reader advances beyond an encoding directive, the module it defined becomes the new encoding module.

-In the context of an encoding directive, the current encoding module is named `$ion_encoding`.
+In the context of an encoding directive, the active encoding module is named `$ion_encoding`.
 The encoding directive may preserve symbols or macros that were defined in the previous encoding directive by referencing `$ion_encoding`.
 The `$ion_encoding` module may only be imported to an encoding directive, and it is done so automatically and implicitly.